Reviewing the cost of regulation

 Effective, well-designed regulation plays a vital role in protecting consumers, businesses and employees.
 However, some regulations may be unnecessary, overcomplicated or out of date.
 These regulations can waste providers' and consumers' time and money, and damage economic growth.

 The research we carried out found that many lawyers assessed their practising certificate fees and compliance costs as being poor value for money.
 However, the research also uncovered a lack of awareness of what is paid for by practising certificate fees.
 The LSB's analysis of the historic costs of the regulators suggested that regulators account for their costs in different ways and overall we considered levels of transparency to be mixed.

 We are grateful that many took the time to contribute to this project.

 We ran an online survey in 2014 which nearly 1,000 legal service providers completed.
 The results of this survey, together with a report on the findings, can be found here.

 Building on this online survey, the LSB commissioned ICF International to undertake a study into the costs of regulation for legal services professionals.
-The study focuses on the incremental costs of regulation – costs that are incurred solely to comply with legal services regulation and that do not serve any other business or wider regulatory purpose.
-64 authorised legal services professionals have participated in this research and told the LSB about the ‘real world’ cost of regulation that they face.
+The study focused on the incremental costs of regulation – costs that are incurred solely to comply with legal services regulation and that do not serve any other business or wider regulatory purpose.
+64 authorised legal services professionals participated in this research and told the LSB about the 'real world' cost of regulation that they face.
 The results of this study can be found here.